SoftEng-Islam/nixxin/README.md

 # nixxin

-Nixos Enhancement Configuration

-## My Nixos Configurations
+Nixos Enhancement Configurations

+> [!WARNING]
+>
+> - Please don't use this script, still under development
+>

 This repository is home to the Nix code that builds my systems.
 Issues, PRs and questions are welcome!